 Not every registrant has to pay quarterly.
 If your GST/HST remittance is under $3,000 for the year, you can pay the entire bill once a year when you file your GST/HST return.
 But if you are an annual filer and your net tax for a fiscal year exceeds $3,000 or more for two out of three consecutive years, you are obliged to pay by instalments or else pay interest for ‘missed’ payments.

 Expected instalments are typically based on the prior-year’s GST/HST remittance, divided into four equal payments.
 For example, if you remitted $3,900 in total GST/HST one year, your instalment payments the next year would usually be set at $975 each.

 When Do You Have To Pay GST / HST Instalments?

 Instalments are due within one month of the end of each fiscal quarter.
 For a business with a December 31 year end, this would mean that instalments are due April 30, July 31, October 31, and January 31.

-To learn more, visit CRA’s page on HST instalment due dates.
+To learn more, visit CRA’s page on instalments for GST and HST accounts.